benklassen77/benklassen77.github.io/materials/cive265.md

 3. Alkali-aggregate rxn, mitigated by using non-reactive aggregate
 4. Acid attack, mitigated by reducing permeability
 5. Sulphate attack (reaction of sulphates with compounds formed as concrete cures, forming expansive compounds which crack concrete surface).
 Mitigated with low w/c ratio and mineral admixtures

+## Properties of Fresh Concrete

+- Workability = ease of placement, consolidation, and finishing
+- Consistency = resistance to segregation or settling
+- Setting time = time of curing until sufficient strength reached

 # Wood